 Both resorts offer optional spa services at the full-service Red Lane Spa as well as optional area excursions and adventure tours.

-Nightlife at Sandals Montego Bay vs. Sandals Royal Caribbean
+Entertainment at Sandals Montego Bay vs. Sandals Royal Caribbean

 If you enjoy socializing and partying, Sandals Montego Bay is known for its vibrant atmosphere.
 Sandals Royal Caribbean tends to be quieter, although the nighttime beach bonfires and entertainment on the private island are pretty spectacular.